pnavaro/HOODESolver.jl/paper/paper.md

 [^3]: https://diffeq.sciml.ai/stable/types/split_ode_types/

-The following research projects are connected to HOODESolver in the sense that most of which have led to its development [@vlasov_beam;
+The following research projects are connected to `HOODESolver.jl` in the sense that most of which have led to its development [@vlasov_beam;
 @numer_math; @vlasov_pic1; @vlasov_pic2; @derivative_free]

-- introduction of two-scale method to design Uniformly Accurate methods
+- Introduction of two-scale method to design Uniformly Accurate methods.
-- numerical analysis of the two-scale method
+- Numerical analysis of the two-scale method.
-- coupling of the two-scale method with Particle-In-Cell approach
+- Coupling of the two-scale method with Particle-In-Cell approach.
-- extension to high order
+- Extension to high order.

 # Aknowledgements

-Much of the HOODESolver developement was performed by Y. Mocquard while he was supported by Inria through the AdT (Aide au developpement technologique) J-Plaff of the center Rennes-Bretagne Atlantique.
+Much of `HOODESolver.jl` was implemented by Y. Mocquard while he was supported by Inria through the AdT (Aide au developpement technologique) J-Plaff of the center Rennes-Bretagne Atlantique.

 # References